JenPalacios/coding-jungle-youTube/Everything You Need to Know About HTML.md

 ### Head

 Important for:

-* SEO
+- SEO
-* Viewport (responsive)
+- Viewport (responsive)
-* Favicon
+- Favicon
-* Information to show a snippet of the website when sharing on social media or chats.
+- Open Graph Meta Tags: Information to show a snippet of the website when sharing on social media or chats.
 For example, when sharing Coding Jungle's YouTube channel, the snippet looks like this:

 ![Sharing URLs][share_url]